blaschitzandres/head-md-future-of-drawing/process/2023-12-07/steps.md

 - 3D Modelling (Fusion360)
 - Wearable Design (Fine-tuning)
-  -Repurpose Design (Taking into account flexibilty and PPG sensor on the wrist)
+  - Repurpose Design (Taking into account flexibilty and PPG sensor on the wrist)

 ## Materials